FrancescoCaponero/smokey-web-app/README.md

 - Vite: A fast and modern build tool for web development.
 - React Router: A routing library for React applications.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
+- Redux: A predictable state container for JavaScript apps.

 ## Contributing